yokecd/blog/src/data/blog/interfacing-with-wasm-in-go.md

 While these concerns are understandable, they are ultimately unfounded.

-Even with Cluster Access, Yoke Flights cannot perform arbitrary actions in your Kubernetes cluster.
-And it remains true that a WebAssembly module cannot make network requests to the cluster to interact with it—
+Even with Cluster Access, [yoke flights](https://yokecd.github.io/docs/concepts/flights) cannot perform arbitrary actions in your Kubernetes cluster.
+And it remains true that a WebAssembly module cannot make network requests to the cluster to interact with it —

 At least not directly.
 Let’s take a closer look at how this works.

 ## Cluster-Access Behind the Scenes

 **WebAssembly System Interface (WASI)** is a standard that enables WASM modules to interact with system resources.
 As we will see, it allows the module to delegate tasks to the host.

 WASM modules are executed by a host program.
 The most common environment for running WebAssembly is a web browser, but it is far from the only runtime available.
 Unsurprisingly, Node.js can also run WebAssembly, along with many other runtimes, including:

+- Wasmtime
 - Wasmer
-- Wasmtime
 - Wazero

 [Yoke](https://github.com/yokecd/yoke) is built with Go, and so uses [wazero](https://github.com/tetratelabs/wazero), a pure Go runtime for WASM.

-The host runs the WASM module as a guest within its own memory sandbox.
-It’s similar to a Russian doll, with the host program containing a smaller guest program within itself.
+The Host runs the WASM module as a Guest within its own memory sandbox.
+It’s similar to a Russian doll, with the Host program containing a smaller Guest program within itself.

-The host can expose functions that the guest can import and call.
-When the guest WASM module invokes such a function, it yields control back to the host, waits for it to execute the function, and then resumes execution.
+The Host can expose functions that the Guest can import and call.
+When the Guest WASM module invokes such a function, it yields control back to the Host, waits for it to execute the function, and then resumes execution.

 ![host-guest](../../assets/images/interface-with-wasm/host-guest.svg)

 > **_INFO:_** From this point onwards the term Host refers to the process running the WebAssembly Runtime.
-> Generally, in our case this refers to the Yoke CLI.
+> In our case this refers to the Yoke CLI.
-> The guest refers to the WebAssembly Module embedded within the Host Process.
+> The Guest refers to the WebAssembly Module embedded within the Host Process.

 If the user explicitly opts in, [yoke](https://github.com/yokecd/yoke) provides a single function to WASM modules: `k8s_lookup`.

-This function is called by the guest module but executed by the host.
+This function is called by the Guest module but executed by the Host.
 This means that the WASM module cannot perform arbitrary actions; it can only invoke the behavior provided by `k8s_lookup`.

 ## Hurdles

-Even though we can provide host functions to the guest, our task is not over yet.
+Even though we can provide Host functions to the Guest, our task is not over yet.
 WebAssembly is, after all, an assembly-like language.
 It only supports basic numeric types and does not natively support strings or structs.

-> **_NOTE:_** WASI Preview 2 introduces the component model, allowing us to define types that both the host and guest can understand.
+> **_NOTE:_** WASI Preview 2 introduces the component model, allowing us to define types that both the Host and Guest can understand.
 > However, [wazero](https://github.com/tetratelabs/wazero) does not support this yet, opting instead for WASI Preview 1.

 Despite these limitations, if we look at the yoke Cluster-Access API, it appears quite high-level: